Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

-To check these results, and specifically to confirm the existence of the high-spin state in the metallic B1 phase, we used x-ray emission spectroscopy and x-ray diffraction to characterize FeO at 60-140 GPa and temperatures up to 2100 K (Fig.~\ref{fig:XES}).
+To verify these results, and specifically to confirm the existence of the HS Fe in the metallic B1 phase, we used XES and XRD to characterize FeO at 60-140 GPa and temperatures up to 2100 K (Fig.~\ref{fig:XES}).
 Such a combined experimental study is technically challenging, and has rarely been attempted \cite{Lin05,Lin07}.
-Our x-ray spectroscopy was conducted on samples with stoichiometry Fe$_{0.94}$O (see Supplementary Materials for the details) at beamline 13-IDD of the Advanced Photon Source, Argonne National Laboratory.
-For combined diffraction and spectroscopic measurements at high pressures and temperatures, a x-ray emission spectroscopy system was added to the 13-IDD beamline that includes laser heating for x-ray diffraction with diamond-anvil cells.
-Our diffraction measurements were performed at a wavelength of $\lambda = 0.4959$ \AA… with a Mar165 CCD detector.
-Iron $K_{\beta 1,3}$ spectra were collected using an excitation energy of 10.75~keV with a spot size of $\sim 4 \times 4$ $\mu$m, and a curved Si 440 analyzer ($a = 5.431$ \AA…) in a Rowland circle spectrometer geometry having nominal spherical diameter of $\sim$1000 mm (an Fe wire is used to calibrate the analyzer angle of 66.18$^{\circ}$, assuming that the main peak is at 7058~eV).
+Our x-ray spectroscopy was conducted on samples with stoichiometry Fe$_{0.94}$O (see SM for the details) at beamline 13-IDD of the Advanced Photon Source, Argonne National Laboratory.
+For combined XRD and XES measurements at high pressures and temperatures, a XES system was added to the 13-IDD beamline that includes laser heating for XRD with diamond-anvil cells.
+Our diffraction measurements were performed at a wavelength of $\lambda = 0.4959$ \AA\ with a Mar165 CCD detector.
+Iron $K_{\beta 1,3}$ spectra were collected using an excitation energy of 10.75~keV with a spot size of $\sim 4 \times 4$ $\mu$m, and a curved Si 440 analyzer ($a = 5.431$ \AA) in a Rowland circle spectrometer geometry having nominal spherical diameter of $\sim$1000 mm (an Fe wire is used to calibrate the analyzer angle of 66.18$^{\circ}$, assuming that the main peak is at 7058~eV).
 Spectra were collected from 7018 to 7078~eV in $\sim$0.3 eV steps (1-10 s collection time for each step), with each measurement repeated an even number of times (2-10).
 At each step the entire region-of-interest on the detector is summed, and the final spectrum is a summation of all repetitions.
-A sample of siderite FeCO$_3$ at 60 GPa is our low-spin standard \cite{Mattila07a}, and further details are in the Supplementary Materials.
+A sample of siderite FeCO$_3$ at 60 GPa was used as a low-spin standard \cite{Mattila07a} in order to evaluate the integrated absolute difference (IAD) between the sample and the LS FeCO$_3$ as $\mathrm{IAD}=\int_{E_i}^{E_f}~|I^\mathrm{shifted}_{norm}(E)-I^\mathrm{FeCO_3}_{norm}(E)|dE$, where $I_{norm}(E)$ is the normalized to a unit background-subtracted spectrum $I_{norm}(E)=I(E)/\int^{7065}_{7018}|I(E)|dE$; $E_i\sim7030$~eV is just before the satellite peak, $E_f\sim 7045$~eV, above (see SM).